Running Your Furnace or Water Heater without Electricity

-Atmospheric Vented water heater – The venting is very restrictive but homeowners that employ one of these tanks will continue to produce hot water as long as propane or natural gas are provided, no electricity needed.
+Atmospheric Vented water heater – The venting is very restrictive and difficult to instal but homeowners that have one of these hot water tanks will have no problems during a power outage as long as propane or natural gas are provided, no electricity needed.

 How to get your Water Heater Running During a Power Outage

-This is easy; visit Costco, Future Shop, Best Buy, or any home electronics store and purchase a battery backup sold for computer systems.
-At our house we purchased the larger system offered at Costco for $139.
+This is easy; visit Costco, Best Buy, or you can even purchase off Amazon here.
+Look for a battery backup system that is sold for computer or home electronic systems.
+At our house we purchased the largest system offered at Costco for $199.
 It simply plugs into the wall and charges itself with its built in smart meter and automatically kick on as soon as the power drops.

 Depending on the size of the battery backup you purchase your water heater could run for several days during a power failure.
-Of course this depends on you either having municipal water or some type of backup power for your pump if you are on a well.
+Of course this depends on you either having municipal water or some type of backup power for your pump if you are on a well in the country.

 When using a tankless it really should be standard practice to have your system hooked up to a battery backup, not only is it a great surge protector protecting your investment but also a sure fire way to eliminate any unexpected shutdowns during electrical storms, wind storms, ice storms, and all the other threats to our electrical grid.